 3. The Good Place

 The Good Place is one of our favorite tv shows about a woman named Eleanor who dies and wakes up somewhere the neighborhood’s architect will only refer to as, you guessed it, “the Good Place.”
-Eleanor is self-aware enough, however, to quickly realize she probably doesn’t belong in the Good Place and should instead be in either the Bad Place or maybe even the Medium Place.
+Eleanor is self-aware enough, however, to quickly realize she probably doesn’t belong in a Good Place and should instead be in either the Bad Place or maybe even the Medium Place.
 She discovers that the only way to get to those other places, or to any other neighborhood in the afterlife, is to use The Trans-Eternal Railway, also known as The Train.
 The Train looks like an old steam train, and the show has many enjoyable moments on The Train, or in a new place after riding The Train.
 It makes one long for the trains of old, instead of the more efficient but less stylish trains we have today.

 2. The Magic School Bus